Anastasio Bustamante: Bustamante appoints a new government

+Uprisings against Bustamante

 Meanwhile, Guerrero remained at large in the south of the country, and the commanders who had previously all fought the Spaniards now found themselves on opposing sides of a civil conflict.
-On the side of Guerrero were Juan Alvarez, Mongoy, Gordiano Guzman, and Montes de Oca.
-On the side of Bustamante were Nicolas Bravo, Mier y Teran, Melchor Muzquiz and the brothers Rayon.
-The conflict flared up in other parts of the country but was suppressed and Juan Jose Codallos Marquez, Garate, Rosains and Victoria, the latter a brother of the ex-president Guadalupe Victoria were executed for taking arms against the government.
+On the side of Guerrero were Juan Álvarez, Francisco Mongoy, Gordiano Guzmán, and Isidoro Montes de Oca.
+On the side of Bustamante were Nicolas Bravo, Manuel de Mier y Terán, and Melchor Múzquiz.
+The conflict flared up in other parts of the country but was suppressed.
+A brother of the ex-president Guadalupe Victoria was executed for taking arms against the government.

+The problem of Texas

-On April 6, 1830, the government took action against the crisis that was developing in the state of Coahuila y Tejas.
+On 6 April 1830, the government took action against the crisis that was developing in the state of Coahuila y Tejas.
 The region had been increasingly settled by American immigrants since the last days of Spanish rule, and the amount of settlers now threatened Mexico's ability to administer the region.
 Minister Alaman passed a law prohibiting further colonization of Texas by foreigners from countries contiguous to Mexico, and enforcing customs along the frontier.
 General Teran was ordered to establish a string of forts along the Texas frontier.
 The colonists who up until this point had been living in virtual independence, to the point of openly owning slaves, which was illegal in Mexico, found the law highly irritating.

+Guerrero captured and executed

-For the first time in Mexican history, official independence day celebrations also occurred on September 27 in addition to September 16 in order to commemorate the entrance of Agustín de Iturbide's Trigarantine Army into Mexico City in addition to the usual commemorations of the Grito de Dolores.
-On January 1, 1831, General Nicolas Bravo struck a decisive blow against the remaining forces of Vicente Guerrero.
+For the first time in Mexican history, official independence day celebrations also occurred on 27 September in addition to 16 September in order to commemorate the entrance of Agustín de Iturbide's Trigarantine Army into Mexico City in addition to the usual commemorations of the Grito de Dolores.
+On 1 January 1831, General Nicolás Bravo struck a decisive blow against the remaining forces of Vicente Guerrero.
 The latter attempted to flee aboard the ship Colombo departing from the port of Acapulco, but Captain Picaluga instead docked at Huatulco and turned Guerrero over to the authorities.
-Guerrero was court martialed and condemned to death, being executed by firing squad on February 14.
+Guerrero was court martialed and condemned to death, being executed by firing squad on 14 February.
 The execution of one of the heroes of independence, reminiscent of Agustín de Iturbide's death only seven years earlier, shocked the nation and rumors that the government had paid Picaluga were widespread.

 After the end of Guerrero's struggle in the south there was relative peace throughout the nation.
 Taxes and customs were increasing, and the nation's credit began to improve.
-At the opening of congress on January 1, 1832, Bustamante reported that the states all now had considerable surplus funds, and that the treasury had enough funds to pay six months interest on the foreign debt.
+At the opening of congress on 1 January 1832, Bustamante reported that the states all now had considerable surplus funds, and that the treasury had enough funds to pay six months interest on the foreign debt.

 Beneath the increasing prosperity however lay unease over the governments increasingly autocratic measures.
 Freedom of speech was abolished, and the legislature and judiciary grew increasingly subservient to the executive.